PoojaSingh31github/Al_Orbiters_005/README.md

 - **Responsiveness**: The UI is designed to work smoothly across devices (desktop, tablet, mobile).
 - **Modular Code**: Code is modular for easy scalability; each algorithm is a separate module.
-- **State Management**: Redux is used for managing global state across the application.
 - **Animation Framework**: Used CSS and JavaScript animations for smooth visualization transitions.

 ## Installation & Getting Started